VityaSchel/mtproto-core-typescript-codegen/README.md

 npm run build && npm run start
 ```

 It downloads latest schema from [https://core.telegram.org/schema/json](https://core.telegram.org/schema/json), parses it and converts to TypeScript definitions.
-Then it writes result to 'mtproto__core.d.ts' file.
+Then it writes result to '../index.d.ts' file (this project is intended to be used inside `DefinitelyTyped_repository/types/mtproto__core/codegen/` directory).

 ## License